Holiday inspiration currently loading...

 Day Thirteen – North by rail to the Titanic city of Belfast

 Today you’ll have one of your most fun days on the trains as you make the journey from Cork all the way to Belfast, via Dublin.
-You’ll be transferred back to Cork City to catch the train to Dublin Heuston, then make a quick connection on the “Luas” (light rail) across Dublin to catch the train from Connolly Station to Belfast.
+You’ll be transferred back to Cork City to catch the train to Dublin Heuston, then make a connection on the “Luas” (light rail) across Dublin to continue your tour of Ireland by train from Connolly Station to Belfast.

 Your hotel in Belfast